shaughnlgh/m2-dev/docs/phpstorm-config.md

 Click on the `PHP_CodeSniffer inspection` link located at the bottom of the modal.
 This will open an inspection modal which should show the `PHP_CodeSniffer validation`.
-Ensure that the options for `Show sniff name` is checked and `Installed standards path` is unchecked. __This is very important else the Magento2 codding standard will not show up.__
+Ensure that the options for `Show sniff name` is checked and `Installed standards path` is unchecked. __This is very important else the Magento2 coding standard will not show up.__

 For now, leave the `Coding standard` as is.
 Click `OK` to close the `inspections` modal, then click `Apply` and `OK` in the `PHP_CodeSniffer` modal.